 When Yellowstone, America’s first national park, was founded by Congress in 1872, it established a tradition for the preservation of our country’s natural resources.
 Today, we count nearly 400 natural treasures from Acadia to Mt.
 Zion in our National Park system, and they continue to entice travelers from around the world who are passionate about the splendor of the great outdoors and American history.
 Spending one to three weeks in this fascinating part of the American West will introduce you to many of our most popular parks and monuments, and expose you to the history of several Native American tribes as well as the prairie pioneers.
 Plan well and select from these suggestions the sites and attractions that will most please your family.

-Days 4 and 5: Badlands National Park to Buffalo, Wyoming or Billings, Montana
+Days 6/7: Badlands National Park to Buffalo, Wyoming or Billings, Montana

-If you have to fly in and rent a discount rental car for this classic road trip, start slow in Rapid City, located on the outskirts of the Black Hills National Forest of South Dakota.
-In order to spend a few days exploring this area, you can choose from among a number of chain hotels with indoor pools (a good idea) in and around the city.
+If you have to fly in and rent a car or SUV or family minivan for this classic road trip, start slow in Rapid City, located on the outskirts of the Black Hills National Forest of South Dakota.
+If you can slow down and spend a few days exploring this area, the local Rapid City Quality Inn with its clean indoor pool, free hot breakfast and convenient location is a good pick.
 In addition, WaTiki Waterpark is perfect for cooling-down, fun activities during the summer.

 Southwest of Rapid City via Routes US 16 and SD 244, it is about 25 miles (40 minutes) to the most recognized symbol of this region, Mount Rushmore National Memorial.
 Danish-American sculptor Gutzon Borglum began the project in 1927 at the age of 60, and when he died in 1941, it was not yet complete.
 Known as the “Shrine of Democracy,” this awesome site has offers a walking trail, a 2,500-seat amphitheater, a visitor center, a museum, a foodservice facility and a gift shop.
 The nearly 3 million visitors each year learn about the almost 400 men who helped to carve the monument for an average salary of $1.00 per hour, and that the presidents’ noses are 20-feet long and their mouths are 18-feet wide.
 From May through September, the evening lighting ceremony is a particularly impressive sight.